-Another factor to consider is whether you will hire and continue to grow an in-house IT department or work with a managed IT provider for your IT needs for a fraction of the cost.
+Another factor to consider is whether you will continue to grow an in-house IT department or work with a managed IT provider for a fraction of the cost.

 An MSP’s benefit comes from their ability to give you a whole team to support your business IT needs.

-Paying for an entire in-house IT team can be very expensive as a smaller company, and a lot of SMBs find it more cost-effective to work with a Managed IT Service Provider.
+Paying for an entire in-house IT team can be very expensive as a smaller company.
+For this reason, a lot of SMBs find it more cost-effective to work with a Managed IT Service Provider.

 Ultimately, as a smaller business, Managed IT Services can help you save time and money, while enjoying faster responses and 24/7 availability.
 If you aren’t sure which system is best for your business, you can also consider combining the two options.